Jdubbs702/Pet-Portal/README.md

 In this repo, you will find the files for both the front end and backend of this REACT app.

-The design is strictly CSS without using any libraries, including the seacrchpage dropdown list.
+The design is strictly CSS without using any libraries, including the searchpage dropdown list.

 With consideration for UI/UX, I've made the app responsive to various screen sizes.